lasit/WorkplanAnalysis/README.md

    - Save project metadata to `projects/{project_name}/project.json`
 5. The project will appear in the sidebar

+### Duplicating a Project

+1. **Right-click** on any project in the sidebar
+2. Select **"Duplicate Project..."**
+3. Enter a name for the duplicated project
+4. Choose whether to include analysis history:
+   - **Yes**: Copy all previous analyses to the new project
+   - **No**: Start with a clean project (recommended for testing different scenarios)
+5. The duplicated project will be created with all files copied
+6. The new project will be automatically selected

+**Use Cases for Duplication:**
+- Test different resource configurations
+- Create "what-if" scenarios
+- Backup a project before major changes
+- Share a clean version without analysis history

 ### Configuring Resources

 1. Switch to the **Resources** tab